robemmerson/s1-purple-mcp/SECURITY.md

 - **Project maintainers** provide secure-by-default libraries, tools, and configuration primitives.
 - **Operators and deployers** are responsible for securing runtime environments, network boundaries, secrets, observability pipelines, and user access.
 - **Users running Purple MCP as a remote service** must place the instance behind a reverse proxy (for example, Nginx, Envoy, or an API gateway) that enforces strong authentication and authorization.
 Purple MCP does not ship its own auth layer.
-- **Hosted MCP offering**: SentinelOne plans to launch an official hosted Purple MCP service in early 2026.
-Until that release, all external-facing deployments demand operator-managed network controls and authentication.
+All external-facing deployments require operator-managed network controls and authentication.

 ## Threat Model Overview